 If you accidentally bite your tongue or slip while brushing your teeth, the resulting damage to your mouth tissue could lead to an ulceration.

 There is also some evidence that sodium lauryl sulphate (SLS), an ingredient found in many commercial toothpastes, can cause or aggravate ulcers.
-Find out more about toothpaste ingredients here and discover some natural alternatives.
+If you’re worried about adverse effects from your toothpaste, you can read more about toothpaste ingredients here and discover some natural alternatives.